Baya Systems

 Acquisition in 2017

-Sidense is a prominent developer of silicon-proven embedded non-volatile memory (NVM) intellectual property (IP).
-The company specializes in one-time programmable (OTP) memory and logic NVM, which are designed to enhance a variety of electronic products.
-Sidense's IP cores facilitate code storage and processor configuration, allowing semiconductor and systems companies to differentiate their products while optimizing design efficiency.
-By integrating these IP cores into system-on-chip (SoC) designs, clients can achieve a smaller footprint and improved performance in their electronic offerings.
+Sidense is a leading developer of silicon-proven embedded non-volatile memory (NVM) intellectual property (IP).
+The company specializes in patented one-time programmable OTP memory and logic NVM solutions that are designed for code storage and processor configuration.
+Sidense's technology enables semiconductor and systems companies to integrate IP cores into their system-on-chip (SOC) designs, helping to differentiate products with a lower footprint.

 Gold Standard Simulations